dd2411/Temperature-Measurement-and-Fan-Control-based-on-IoT/README.md

 # Temperature Measurement and Fan Control based on IoT

-This project implements an IoT solution to measure temperature using a DHT11 sensor and control a fan based on the temperature readings.
-It utilizes Arduino, Raspberry Pi, an LCD display, and a fan.
+This project implements an intelligent IoT-based system for monitoring temperature and humidity using a DHT11 sensor, and automatically controls the fan based on predefined environmental thresholds.
+Built with Arduino, Raspberry Pi, and leveraging real-time data monitoring, this project ensures efficient environmental management through automation.

 ## Components
 - DHT11 sensor
 - Arduino Uno
 - Raspberry Pi-3
-- LED Display
+- LCD Display
 - Fan

 ## Setup and Usage